 Part 1: Olivier Messiaen's Quartet for the End of Time

-Chamber music performed by Amy Grinsteiner (piano), Svend Rønning (violin), Lucia Magney (cello), Bruce Thornton (clarinet)
+Musicians: Amy Grinsteiner (piano), Svend Rønning (violin), Lucia Magney (cello), Bruce Thornton (clarinet)

 French composer Olivier Messiaen (1908-1992) wrote Quartet for the End of Time in 1941 while a prisoner at the Nazis' Stalag VIII-A camp during World War II.
 Alex Ross, music critic for The New Yorker, called it "the most ethereally beautiful music of the twentieth century."
 The unique combination of piano (Messiaen's instrument), violin, cello, and clarinet reflects the players he had available in the camp.
 Messiaen was a devout Catholic, and Quartet for the End of Time is a profound reflection of his faith in the midst of dreadful circumstances.
 Brian Campbell, chair of the CSB/SJU department of music, said that "perhaps no other composer has suggested the eternal as powerfully and beautifully as Messiaen."
 According to Amy Grinsteiner, assistant professor in the CSB/SJU department of music, who will be at the piano for this performance, "Quartet for the End of Time has become one of the iconic pieces of the twentieth century, not only because of the circumstances under which it was written, but also because of the twentieth century musical elements it employs."
 She has also noted that "while on the surface it can be a bit abrasive at times, it is also peaceful, challenging, comforting, thought-provoking, and mesmerizing."

 Amy Grinsteiner is assistant professor of music at CSB/SJU, teaching piano and music through history, and she enjoys a varied performance schedule as a pianist, including solo and chamber music recitals, concerto performances, and choral accompaniments.